RaminHAL9001/haskell-exercises/Calculator.md

 #### 3.12.3.
 Respecting the operator precedence (order of operations)
-The final change we need to make to our `parseInfix` function is for it to respect the order of operations, that is to say, the multiplication operator needs to bind "more stronglyq" than the addition operator.
+The final change we need to make to our `parseInfix` function is for it to respect the order of operations, that is to say, the multiplication operator needs to bind "more strongly" than the addition operator.
 To do this, we simply include one more argument to the `parseInfix` function -- an argument `prec` of type `Int`: